 As that little bundle of joy grows and shifts, it puts pressure on different parts of your body.
 Starting around mid-pregnancy, OB-GYNs advise women to avoid sleeping on their backs.
 As the uterus grows, it compresses the large veins that pump blood from your legs back to your heart.
 Sleeping on your back can decrease this blood flow, causing dizziness, shortness of breath, or a faster heart rate.

-But if you just can’t get the sleep you need unless you’re on your stomach, try using a donut-shaped pillow to support your belly and adjust your hip and neck pillow placements for good spine alignment.
+If you’re a pregnant belly sleeper and can’t get the restful sleep you need unless you’re on your stomach, try using a donut-shaped pillow to support your belly and adjust your hip and neck pillow placements for good spine alignment.

 Do you feel out of control?
 Do you often wake up feeling anxious about not finishing a task from the previous day?
 Yes?
 You sleep on your stomach, right?
 Whoa, how did we know that?
 Because we’re wizards!
 No, it’s simple statistics.